Custom IdP factor

 This is an Early Access feature.
 To enable it, contact Okta Support.

-factorfor existing SAML or OIDC-based IdP authentication.
+- Add a Custom IdP factor for existing SAML or OIDC-based IdP authentication.

-- An existing Identity Provider must be available to use as the additional step up authentication provider.
+- An existing identity provider must be available to use as the additional step-up authentication provider.

-SAML and OIDC claims
+SAML and OIDC claims mapping